Congressional District # 13

 The Chemical Recovery Systems, Inc. (CRS) site is approximately 2.5 acres in size.
-The CRS site is located at 142 Locust Street in a predominately industrial/commercial area near the central business district of Elyria, Lorain County, Ohio.
+The CRS site is located at 142 Locust Street in a predominantly industrial/commercial area near the central business district of Elyria, Lorain County, Ohio.
 The CRS site is located on a peninsula formed by the East Branch of the Black River ("River").
 The CRS site is bordered to the west by the River, to the north by Englehard Chemical Company, and to the south by BASF.
 Presently, the site is owned by the Obitts family trust.
-Two buildings located in the southeast corner of the site remain on the property.
-One is a warehouse/office building, and the second is a Rodney Hunt Still building.
+Two buildings located in the southeast corner of the site remain standing on the property.
+One is a warehouse/office building, and the other is the Rodney Hunt Still building.
 The foundation from the former Brighten Still building is located in the northwest corner of the site.
-Sumps located inside of the two still buildings were allegedly used to dispose of waste.
-One of the sumps located in the shell of the Rodney Hunt building is easily identified.
-The site is fenced on all sides except for the side bordering the River, which is covered with heavy vegetation.
+Sumps located inside the two still buildings were allegedly used to dispose of waste.
+One of the sumps, located in the shell of the Rodney Hunt building, is easily identified.
+The site is fenced on all sides except for the west side, bordering the River.
+This side of the site is covered with heavy vegetation.

 This site is being addressed by potentially responsible party actions, under a Federal enforcement agreement.
 Potentially responsible parties (PRPs) are parties whom EPA has determined may be legally responsible for site contamination.